 Fall is a beautiful time of year in the Okanagan Valley.
-Imagine a walk surrounded by colourful trees and splashes of red, orange and yellow leaves.
+Imagine a walk surrounded by colourful trees and splashes of red, orange, and yellow leaves.
 With the month of November being a bit quieter in Kelowna, it's a great time of year to take advantage of the boardwalks in the area.

 Whether you are planning to head to Downtown Kelowna, West Kelowna, Lake Country, or Peachland, visitors can enjoy a gorgeous lakeside walk along designated trails.

-Easily assessable from multiple points downtown, this waterfront area is a great place to take in the lake view.
+Easily accessible from multiple points downtown, this waterfront area is a great place to take in the lake view.
 The north end of the trail is near the Rotary Marsh Wildlife Park, a perfect area for nature lovers to go birdwatching or keep an eye out for the beavers!

-The 2km boardwalk takes you past Waterfront Park, the lagoons outside the Delta Grand Okanagan Resort, Stuart Park, Kerry Park and City Park.
+The 2km boardwalk takes you past Waterfront Park, the lagoons outside the Delta Grand Okanagan Resort, Stuart Park, Kerry Park, and City Park.
 You will also walk past the Kelowna Yacht Club where you can admire the boats that moor at Canada's largest fresh-water marina.

 Looking for more information about things-to-do in Kelowna?
 This walk will also take you past the Kelowna Visitor Centre at the foot of Queensway Avenue beside the lake.

-This trail is stroller, bike and dog-friendly, as long as you keep your furry friend on a leash.
+This trail is stroller, bike, and dog-friendly, as long as you keep your furry friend on a leash.

 Just 15 minutes away from Downtown Kelowna is the West Kelowna boardwalk at Gellatly Bay.
 The promenade stretches from Rotary Park to the Gellatly Nut Farm with other smaller green spaces in between.
 The round trip takes about an hour to walk.
 History buffs - be sure to keep an eye out for the signs along the route that showcases the pioneers and their stories that contributed to the development of the area.

-Parts of the trail consists of pavement and crushed gravel and is bike and stroller friendly.
+Parts of the trail consist of pavement and crushed gravel and is bike and stroller friendly.
 Dogs are allowed on-leash, however, there is an off-leash park and a dog beach along the way if Fido would like an opportunity to play fetch.

-If you start at near the Blind Angler Grill on the south end of Beach Avenue and make your way to where Beach Avenue intersects with Buchanan Road, it is about an 8km walk round trip.
+If you start near the Blind Angler Grill on the south end of Beach Avenue and make your way to where Beach Avenue intersects with Buchanan Road, it is about an 8km walk round trip.

-As this trail is paved - bikes, strollers and in-line skates are appropriate.
+As this trail is paved - bikes, strollers, and in-line skates are appropriate.